metacritical/termflix/TERMFLIX_REVIEW.md

   - Cache directory discovery (`~/.config/termflix/cache/viu_renders`).
   - Cache key generation (`viu_cache_key`).
   - Existence checks, pre‑rendering via `viu`, `display_cached_viu`, batch pre‑render, and cleanup.
-- `lib/termflix/scripts/poster_cache.py` implements a `PosterCache` class with essentially the same responsibilities from the Python side.
+- `lib/termflix/scripts/poster_cache.py` implements a `PosterCache` class and related CLI that provide similar functionality from Python.
-- The Bash UI code (`grid.sh`, `posters.sh`, `preview_*`) currently uses the Bash cache functions; there is no runtime use of `poster_cache.py`.
+- The Bash UI code (`grid.sh`, `posters.sh`, `preview_*`) currently uses the Bash cache functions; there is still no runtime use of `poster_cache.py` inside `bin/termflix` flows.

 Conclusion:

-- There are two implementations of the same caching concept, one in Bash and one in Python.
+- There are two implementations of the same caching concept, one in Bash and one in Python; the Python one looks like a reusable backend but has not yet been integrated.

 Recommendation: